 Do not use the saw without the handguard in place.
-Always replace the handguard immediately if it becomes damaged, broken, or otherwise removed.
+Always replace the handguard immediately if it becomes damaged, broken or is otherwise removed.

 - Lift and carry the chain saw by the handlebar, not by the handguard. - Keep the handguard securely fastened at all times.
-Check the handguard screws each time the saw is used. - To install: - 1.
+Check the handguard screws each time the saw is used. - To instail: - 1.
 Align the Handguard and Handguard Cap around the Handlebar as shown in Figure 6. - 2.
-Fit the mounting pin on the Handguard into the pin hole in the Handlebar.
-Figure 6 (inset). - 3.
-Insert the 3 mounting screws into the 3 holes on the Handguard Cap. - Turn each screw with a Phillips screwdriver a little at a time clockwise until the Handguard Cap and Handguard meet and there is no gap between the two parts. - 4.
-Secure the spur with the new screw (supplied) and the screw removed in step 2.
-Tighten the screws firmly.
+Fit the mounting pin on the Handquard into the hole in the Handlebar, Figure 6. - 3.
+Insert the 3 mounting screws into the 3 holes on the Handguard Cap. - 4.
+Turn each screw with a Phillips screwdriver a little at a time clockwise, - until the Handquard Cap and Handguard meet and there is no gap. between the two parts.